sqz269/YoutubeMetadataBackup/README.md

 [Backend](YoutubeMetadataBackup-backend/README.md) Instructions

 ## Inspiration
-Because Youtube Nuked a channel for copyright and half of my playlist is gone. :(
+Because Youtube Nuked a channel for copyright and ~~half~~ All of my playlist is gone. :(

 ## Existing Record
 You can open a github issue to request a database dump for all the existing records hosted on the demo site